 This is the kind of novel all kids should read.
 I am far too old for this type of book now but, as a child or tween, this would have been great.
-It feels like a legitimate game (it’s basically a far more complicated version of Clue with character development) and its humour is rooted in character and well-known stereotypes (in the sense of debunking them).
-It’s a crime this book wasn’t turned into a kid’s adventure film in the 80s, ala Goonies.
+It feels like a legitimate game – it’s basically a far more complicated version of Clue, but with character development – and its humour is rooted in character and well-known stereotypes – in the sense of debunking those stereotypes.
+It’s a crime this book wasn’t turned into a kid’s adventure film in the ’80s, ala Goonies.

 I can’t say I loved the ending (really the denouement) but that’s just about the only criticism I have of a book that is shockingly readable for adults despite being written explicitly for “young adults.”